What is the Difference Between Negligence and Negligence Per Se?

 - The law was intended to prevent the type of injury you sustained

-An example of negligence per se would be injuring another person in a car accident while driving 30 miles per hour over the speed limit.
+A negligence per se example would be injuring another person in a car accident while driving 30 miles per hour over the speed limit.
 The violation of speeding laws would create a presumption of negligence.

 Are There Defenses to Negligence Per Se?